-Students select one area of concentration from among the following four program areas: (a) public management; (b) global governance; (c) nonprofit and community services management; (d) disaster and emergency management; (e) criminal justice administration; (f) project management; and (g) management information systems.
-Students who elect to pursue a Graduate Certificate in Global Governance, Disaster and Emergency Management, Homeland Security, or Nonprofit Leadership may apply many of the hours toward their MPA degree.
+Students select one area of concentration from among the following seven program areas: (a) public management; (b) global governance; (c) nonprofit and community services management; (d) disaster and emergency management; (e) criminal justice administration; (f) project management; and (g) management information systems.
+Students who elect to pursue a Graduate Certificate in Global Government, Disaster and Emergency Management, Homeland Security, or Nonprofit Leadership may apply many of those hours toward their MPA degree.

 Each concentration is led by a faculty member who serves as area coordinator, providing necessary academic direction to the concentration and its students.
-In keeping with the values of community engagement and civic responsibility, each area of concentration has a civic leader who reflects these values and is tasked with assisting students in the area.
 Students are encouraged to take advantage of experiential learning opportunities as they arise, such as special projects for government agencies and nonprofit organizations.
 These experiences can be taken as PA 504 (Independent Study) under the guidance of a faculty member.
-A two-credit hour PA 504 may replace a concentration elective.
+PA 503 or PA 504 may replace a concentration elective; contact your Student Success Advisor, Area Coordinator, or MPA Director for more information.